 For a moment, I want to mention specifically my mom.
 Even though my dad undertook the research aspect of understanding the sourdough, my parents have always inextricably worked together: raising kids, baking bread, and now making sourdough pasta.
 They are a perfectly matched team.

 My mom was integral to facilitating the growth of the bakery, handling the orders and managing the money.
 Alongside that, her expert cooking skills always ensured there was a delicious meal on the table for all of us.
 These are all factors that playing important roles in the creation and day-to-day running of the Kaslo Sourdough Bakery.

-Many people have already benefited from my parents’ sourdough bread, and now they can also enjoy pasta with having any detrimental health
+Many people have already benefited from my parents’ sourdough bread, and now they can also enjoy pasta without having any detrimental health consequences.

 It was my parents’ mission first, but now it’s become mine: to make amazing food products that are healthy, and health promoting in every possible way.